 - Dollhouse — Two seasons, 13 episodes each.
 This was justified in the first season by it being a mid-season pickup, and in the second by Executive Meddling.

-- Sleepy Hollow— The first season will be 13 episodes, and the show has already been renewed for a 13-episode second season.
+- Sleepy Hollow— The first season ran for 13 episodes, and was soon renewed for a second season.
 This is likely due in some part to the show's somewhat spooky nature, meaning it works well around the Halloween season in the fall, but not so much during the spring.

 - American Horror Story — Each season is its own self-contained miniseries twelve or thirteen episodes long.

 - It's Always Sunny in Philadelphia — So far there has been 8 seasons.
 Each season averages between 10-13 episodes.
 The longest season has been 15 episodes.

 - Louie — Three seasons of thirteen episodes each, and a fourth with fourteen.

 - The Shield — Seven seasons.
 One is 15 episodes long, four are 13 episodes long, one is 11 episodes long, and one is 10 episodes long.

 - Curb Your Enthusiasm — Eight seasons, 10 episodes each, sometimes more than a year between two seasons.

-- Game of Thrones — Four seasons so far, ten episodes each.
+- Game of Thrones — The first six seasons have ten episodes each.
+The final two seasons are even shorter.

 - Mr. Show — Four seasons, 32 episodes (including two best-of specials).